wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/storage/common/storage-disaster-recovery-guidance?toc=/azure/storage/blobs/toc.json">Microsoft recommends RA-GZRS for maximum availability and durability for your applications of 99.9% or 99.0% when using cool.</a>

+### Managed Disk Account Type

+<a target="_blank" href="https://www.youtube.com/watch?v=zPvT6UBfB5E&t=4h52m43s">VIDEO</a>

+You can attach and detach Azure disks to a different VM.
+They will maintain their data but the data are only usable when a disk is attached to a VM.

+* <strong>Ultra SSDs</strong> provide the best throughput and I/O operations per second (IOPS) performance characteristics but at the highest prices.
+Use for mission-critical I/O intense applications such as running databases.

+* <strong>Premium_LRS</strong> (SSDs) are the next best performing and are well-suited to production workloads.

+* <strong>Standard SSDs</strong> are the least expensive SSD option, suitable for production workloads with low I/O performance requirements such as web servers and lightly used applications.

+* <strong>Standard HDDs</strong> use older magnetic spinning disk technology and are therefore the least expensive option but also provide the lowest performance.
+Use them for backups and infrequently accessed applications.

+* Standard_LRS = Locally Redundant Storage
+* Standard_GRS = Geographically Redundant Storage
+* Standard_RAGRS = Read Access Geographically Redundant Storage

 <hr />
 1. Enable blob public access: CAUTION: default is enabled!